Who we work with

 With world-class research and expertise in our universities, fascinating insight provided by our think-tanks, and creative thinking throughout our communities, Scotland has great resources to draw on in looking to the future.

-“The Goodison Group in Scotland is a charity, solely dedicated to issues of learning through life.
+The Goodison Group in Scotland is a charity solely dedicated to issues of learning through life.

 Nesta is an innovation foundation that works to bring bold ideas to life to change the world for good.

 Reform Scotland is a public policy institute which works to promote increased economic prosperity and more effective public services based on the principles of limited government, diversity and personal responsibility.

 IPPR Scotland is a cross-party, progressive think-tank that aims to support and improve public policy in Scotland, working to achieve a progressive Scotland.